bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 ## Current formatting and suggestions

+Format of the dissertation proposal document is inspired by the [thesis/ dissertation formatting provided by the Johns Hopkins Sheridan Library](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/).
+However, because of the page limit and difference in the style of contents, it was heavily customized.

 - The title page is customized to my preference inspired by Johns Hopkins dissertation template.
-If you have more than two committee members besides your advisor or have multiple advisors, you may need to use `minipage` environment to fit the full committee in the title page.
+If you have more than two committee members besides your advisor or have multiple advisors/ co-advisors, you may need to use `minipage` environment to fit the full committee in the title page.

-- Tha main text of both of the documents are single-spaced with listed front matter being one-half-spaced for the main.tex because of the page limitation.
-But you can space out the content if you want or prefer by using `\onehalfspacing` or `\doublespacing` instead of `\singlespacing` for the main text.
+- Tha main text of the both documents are single-spaced with listed front matter being one-half-spaced for the main.tex because of the page limitation.
+But you can space out the content if you prefer by using `\onehalfspacing` or `\doublespacing` instead of `\singlespacing` for the main text.
+Change other spacing accordingly.
+All the necessary variables that can customize the format of the template are declared in the very beginning of the document.
+Tweak them to obtain a more consistent format for Table, Figures, Paragraph, and Bibliographic items, etc.

-- Margin used in both documents are 1.0in in all sides with no header and footer except pagination at bottom center.
+- Margin used in both documents are 1.0in for all sides with no header and footer except for pagination at bottom center.

-- For main proposal, the pagination counter starts from the abstract page with Roman numeral ii.
-For main text, the pagination reset in Arabic.
-For response document, the pagination is always is in Arabic from the beginning.
+- The title page of the main proposal document does not have any pagination.
+For the main proposal document, the pagination counter starts from the abstract page with Roman numeral ii.
+For main text in the proposal document, the pagination resets in Arabic starting from 1.
+For the response document, the pagination is always is in Arabic from the beginning.

+- There is no specific title page for the response document.
+Rather it uses standard `authblk` packagee to have a title, author name, and author affiliation.

-- Table of contents, List of figures, List of tables are considered to be unnumbered sections. `tocbasic` package was used to manage this formatting.
-Every numbered or unnumbered section is followed by a `\titlerule`.
+- Table of contents, List of figures, List of tables are considered to be unnumbered sections in this template. `tocbasic` package was used to manage this formatting.
+Every section (numbered or unnumbered) is followed by a `\titlerule`.
 If you do not like the appearance of it, you can delete it to make it appear a little bit more cleaner and less distracting.

-- Currently, the biblatex package is used with `nature` citation style.
-You may need to change it based on your research field.
+- Currently, the biblatex package is used with `nature` citation style (numbered).
+You may need to change it based on your research field such as IEEE, APA, or something else.
+While I prefer author-year format (such as APA) in most cases, but for this page-limited proposal document, I found numbered-style citation to be more appropriate and space saving.

 - For the response document, the questions or suggestions from the committee members are written in a different color than the actual response to distinguish. `xcolor` package with `dvipsnames` option was used for this.
 You can change the color to your preference.

+- For each committee member, a specific section is dedicated in the response document and questions are posed using a enumerated list.